goauthentik/authentik/website/docs/enterprise/manage-enterprise.md

     When ready, the license displays on the organization's page.

 :::info
-If you access the checkout page directly from the Customer portal, and not through the admin interface, you are prompted to provide the Install ID for your authentik installtion.
+If you access the checkout page directly from the Customer portal, and not through the admin interface, you are prompted to provide the Install ID for your authentik installation.
 This ID can be found in the Admin interface on the **Licenses** page; click **Install** to view the **Install ID** number.
 :::

 8. To retrieve your license key, click on **Details** beside the license name and copy the key to your clipboard.